aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-shapes/calculate-pin-values-and-setting-size-of-a-shape/_index.md

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Shapes-CalculateCenterOfSubShapes-CalculateCenterOfSubShapes.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Shapes-CalculateCenterOfSubShapes-CalculateCenterOfSubShapes.cs" >}}
 ## **Setting Height and Width of a Shape**
 The [Shape](http://www.aspose.com/api/net/diagram/aspose.diagram/shape) Class allows you to control the shape size by specifying height and width of the shape using SetHeight and SetWidth methods.